ericeilertson/safe_documentation/framework.md

 Ideally, none of the security- or privacy-critical components are designed in a way that requires a data center provider and their customers to place trust in a single entity.
 To work towards this goal, many data center providers have been engaging third-parties to conduct security audits of device supplier firmware.
-The objective of these audits is provide data center providers and end users with independent assurances about the component providers security posture.
+The objective of these audits is to provide data center providers and end users with independent assurances about the component providers security posture.

 In this document, we describe the role of a trusted third-party (or multiple parties) to independently review the device